 BA - City University of New York (Media Communication)

-Dr. Kamille Gentles-Peart is an Associate Professor of Communication and Media Studies, and Chair of the Department Communication, Graphic Design, and Web Development at Roger Williams University.
+Dr. Kamille Gentles-Peart is an Associate Professor of Communication and Media Studies.
 She holds a PhD. in Mass Communication and a Graduate Certificate in Gender Studies from the University of Michigan, Ann Arbor.

 Dr. Gentles-Peart is an effective and engaged educator with almost 15 years of experience in undergraduate education in both small, highly selective liberal arts universities and large, research-centered institutions.
 She has developed and taught critical communication courses at both the introductory and advanced levels of the communication curriculum.
 Her courses taught include Introduction to Communication Studies, Media, Culture and Society, Mass Communication Theory and Criticism, International Communication, Global Audience Studies, and Introduction to Gender Studies.